dendibakh/perf-book/chapters/12-Other-Tuning-Areas/12-7 Case Study - LLC sensitivity.md

 ![The clustered memory hierarchy of the AMD Milan 7313P processor.](../../img/other-tuning/Milan7313P.png){#fig:milan7313P width=80%}

 Although there is a total of 128 MiB of LLC, the four cores of a CCX cannot store cache lines in an LLC other than their own 32 MiB LLC (32 MiB/CCX x 4 CCX).
 Since we will be running single-threaded benchmarks, we can focus on a single CCX.
-The size of LLC in our experiments will vary from 0 to 32 Mib with steps of 2 Mib.
+The size of LLC in our experiments will vary from 0 to 32 MiB with steps of 2 MiB.

 ### Workload: SPEC CPU2017 {.unlisted .unnumbered}